Kingdom of Dhurkot

 The Kingdom of Dhurkot (धुर्कोट राज्य) was a petty kingdom in the confederation of 24 states known as Chaubisi Rajya.
-Founded by Raja Jagat Jit from Meghasi clan.The Kingdom of Palpa supported Bahadur Shah of Nepal who annexed Dhurkot and in return, Palpa kings were given various item including 101 elephants, 1,001 horses, and money.
+Founded by Khadga raj Shah from Meghasi clan.The Kingdom of Palpa supported Bahadur Shah of Nepal who annexed Dhurkot and in return, Palpa kings were given various item including 101 elephants, 1,001 horses, and money.
 The territory of Dhurkot now forms part of Gulmi District of Lumbini Province.